Image and Reality of the Israel–Palestine Conflict: Reviews and reception

-In a essay about several publications about the Israel–Palestine conflict for London Review of Books, politician Ian Gilmour wrote that the book served as "both an impressive analysis of Zionist ideology and a searing but scholarly indictment of Israel's treatment of the Arabs since 1948."
+In an essay about several publications about the Israel–Palestine conflict for London Review of Books, politician Ian Gilmour wrote that the book served as "both an impressive analysis of Zionist ideology and a searing but scholarly indictment of Israel's treatment of the Arabs since 1948."

 In another review essay on publications about the conflict, Rita J. Simon from American University gave it a mixed review in the Middle East Studies Association Bulletin.
-The 2001 Verso edition, she says, is the most comprehensive and the most virulent of the books she reviewed; while she says "Finkelstein's arguments ... are usually documented with data and scholarly arguments" and "is more than an emotional diatribe against Israel" she criticized it for letting the reader to believe that "Israelis are the Nazis of the 21st century", a notion that destroys "the scholarly integrity of their work".
+The 2001 Verso edition, she says, is the most comprehensive and the most virulent of the books she reviewed; while she says "Finkelstein's arguments ... are usually documented with data and scholarly arguments" and "[are] more than an emotional diatribe against Israel", she criticized it for promoting the idea that "Israelis are the Nazis of the 21st century", a notion that destroys "the scholarly integrity of their work".

 William B. Quandt, in a short review in Foreign Affairs, praised the book as "required reading in the continuing war of the historians".

-Endorsing the book for the publishers, historian Avi Shlaim said that the "book makes a major contribution to the study of the Arab-Israeli conflict which deserves to be widely read, especially in the United States”.
+Endorsing the book for the publishers, historian Avi Shlaim said that the "book makes a major contribution to the study of the Arab-Israeli conflict which deserves to be widely read, especially in the United States".